 Surgery might be a crucial requirement for removing cancer entirely from the patient's body.
 The operation can be done using multiple approaches, like lung transplant, organ extraction etc.

 Cost of Non-Small Cell Lung Cancer Treatment

 Non-Small Cell Lung Cancer treatment cost depends on the choice of treatment as well as the severity of the patient’s condition.
-Usually, the cost of chemotherapy and radiation therapy can range from $3,000 to $5,000 for a treatment span of 8 weeks of regular sessions.
-The surgery for NSCLC can also vary from $8,000 to $9,000 depending on the operation.
+Usually, the cost of chemotherapy starts from USD 400 per Cycle and radiation therapy can range USD 3,500 (IMRT) for a treatment span of 8 weeks of regular sessions.
+The surgery for NSCLC starts from USD 7,000 depending on the operation.